vinney-mo/RPA1/README.md

 ## Robotic Process Automation
+### Description
-This is an automation project with UiPath that automates workflows for Zoho Desk ticket creation.
-The automation is divided into logical sections, which are Excel processing, Zoho ticket creation, and the primary workflow that manages the entire sequence of actions.
+This project is an automation project with UiPath that automates workflows for ticket creation on Zoho Desk.
+The automation is broken down into logical parts, i.e., processing Excel, Creating tickets in Zoho, and the main workflow that controls the whole sequence of activities.
+### Technologies Used
+- UiPath Studio
+- Zoho Desk Application
+- MS Excel